openstack-archive/senlin/doc/source/glossary.rst

    OpenStack
      Open source software for building private and public clouds.

+   Receiver
+     A receiver is an abstract resource created at the senlin engine that can be used to hook the engine to some external event/alarm sources.
+A receiver can be of different types.
+The most common type is a :term:`webhook`.

    Webhook
-     A webhook is an encoded URI (Universion Resource Identifier) that encapsulates a tuple (user, object, action), where the user is a Keystone entity that initiates an action and the object is a specific :term:`Cluster`, a :term:`Node` or a :term:`Policy` etc. The action item specifies an :term:`Action` to be triggered.
-Such a Webhook is the only thing one needs to know to trigger an action on an object in Senlin.
+     A webhook is an encoded URI (Universion Resource Identifier) that encapsulates a tuple (user, object, action), where the user is a Keystone entity that initiates an action and the object is a specific cluster.
+     The action item specifies an :term:`Action` to be triggered.
+Such a webhook is the only thing one needs to know to trigger an action on a cluster.

    Worker
      A worker is the thread created and managed by Senlin engine to execute